 Despite best efforts, significant gaps persist between global nutrition targets and actual achievements.
 These gaps reflect the well-recognised implementation challenge in nutrition – the gap between knowledge of what works and the implementation of proven interventions to achieve coverage and impact at scale.
 Implementation science and research can help identify and address challenges to implementation.
 3ie and the Society for Implementation Science in Nutrition (SISN), with the support of the Bill & Melinda Gates Foundation, are working together to improve implementation and scaling up of anaemia control programmes for women and children in Kenya and Uganda.

-Identifying and addressing bottlenecks within iron and folic acid supplementation programs
+Improving iron and folic acid supplementation through quality improvement

 This initiative focuses on improving delivery and uptake of iron and folic acid supplementation (IFAS) in this population through strengthened implementation and by galvanising a coalition of policymakers, programme actors and researchers in both countries.
 This project also provides the opportunity for policymakers and implementers to learn how to use implementation science through a facilitated process of learning by doing.